A headache is pain or discomfort in one or more areas of the head or face. Headaches can happen once in a while. Or they may happen often.

 Symptoms that don’t get better, or get worse

 Primary headaches are not linked to another health condition.
-They are usually caused by tight muscles, widened (dilated) blood vessels, changes in nerve signals, or swelling (inflammation) in parts of the brain.
+They are often caused by tight muscles, widened (dilated) blood vessels, changes in nerve signals, or swelling (inflammation) in parts of the brain.

 Secondary headaches are the least common type of headaches.
 They are caused by a problem in the brain, or another health condition or disease.